 KNOWLEDGE, SKILL AND ABILITY

-Interpersonal skills; oral and written communication skills and negotiation and conflict resolution skills;
+Interpersonal skills, oral and written communication skills, negotiation and conflict resolution skills;

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE